Mass media in China

-The mass media in China primarily consists of television, newspapers, radio, and magazines.
-Since the start of the 21st century, the Internet has also emerged as an important form of mass media and is under the direct supervision and control of the Chinese government and ruling Chinese Communist Party (CCP).
-Media in China is strictly controlled by the CCP, with the main agency that oversees the nation's media being the Central Propaganda Department of the CCP.
-The largest media organizations, including the China Central Television, the People's Daily, and the Xinhua News Agency, are all controlled by the CCP.
+The mass media in the People's Republic of China primarily consists of television, newspapers, radio, and magazines.
+Since the start of the 21st century, the Internet has also emerged as an important form of mass media and is under the direct supervision and control of the government of the People's Republic of China and ruling Chinese Communist Party (CCP).
+Media in China is strictly controlled and censored by the CCP, with the main agency that oversees the nation's media being the Central Propaganda Department of the CCP.
+The largest media organizations, including the People's Daily, the Xinhua News Agency, and the China Media Group, are all controlled by the CCP.

+Before the founding of the PRC in 1949, mass media in China was diverse, and less centralized.
+During the Republican era (1912–1949), the media played a big role in political discussion, intellectual debate, and cultural ideals.
+While censorship still was prevalent, the press landscape remained more varied than under Mao.

-Since the founding of the People's Republic of China in 1949 and until the 1980s, almost all media outlets in mainland China have been state-run.
-Privately owned media outlets only began to emerge at the onset of economic reforms, although state media continue to hold significant market share.
-All media continues to follow regulations imposed by the Central Propaganda Department of the CCP on subjects considered taboo by the CCP, including but not limited to the legitimacy of the Party, pro-democracy movements, human rights in Tibet, the Uyghur genocide, pornography, and the banned religious topics, such as the Dalai Lama and Falun Gong.
+Since the founding of the People's Republic of China (PRC) in 1949 and until the 1980s, almost all media outlets in mainland China have been state-run.
+State media adheres to the concept of "politicians running the newspapers".
+Privately owned media outlets only began to emerge at the onset of the reform and opening up, although state media continue to hold significant market share.
+All media continues to follow regulations imposed by the Central Propaganda Department of the CCP on subjects considered taboo by the CCP, including but not limited to the legitimacy of the party, pro-democracy movements, human rights in Tibet, the persecution of Uyghur people, pornography, and the banned religious topics, such as the Dalai Lama and Falun Gong.
+Under the general secretaryship of Xi Jinping, propaganda in media has become more prevalent and homogeneous.
+All journalists are required to study Xi Jinping Thought to maintain their press credentials.
 Hong Kong, which has maintained a separate media ecosystem than mainland China, is also witnessing increasing self-censorship.